-(1) obtaining approval of the terms and conditions of the limited partnership becoming a limited liability limited partnership by the vote necessary to amend the limited partnership agreement except, in the case of a limited partnership agreement that expressly considers contribution obligations, the vote necessary to amend those provisions;
+(1) obtaining the approval of the terms and conditions of the limited partnership becoming a limited liability limited partnership by the vote necessary to amend the limited partnership agreement except, in the case of a limited partnership agreement which expressly considers contribution obligations, then the vote necessary to amend those provisions;

-- (2) filing a statement of qualification under Section 1001(c) of the Uniform Partnership Act (1994); and - (3) complying with the name requirements of Section 1002 of the Uniform Partnership Act (1994). - (b) A limited liability limited partnership continues to be the same entity that existed before the filing of a statement of qualification under Section 1001(c) of the Uniform Partnership Act (1994). - (c) Sections 306(c) and 307(f) of the Uniform Partnership Act (1994) apply to both general and limited partners of a limited liability limited partnership.
+(2) filing a statement of qualification under Section 1001(c) of the Amendments to Add Limited Liability Partnership Provisions to the Uniform Partnership Act (1994); and

+(3) complying with the name requirements of Section 1002 of the Amendments to Add Limited Liability Partnership Provisions to the Uniform Partnership Act (1994).

+- (b) A limited liability limited partnership continues to be the same entity that existed before the filing of a statement of qualification under Section 1001(c) of the Amendments to Add Limited Liability Partnership Provisions to the Uniform Partnership Act (1994). - (c) Sections 306(c) and 307(f) of the Amendments to Add Limited Liability Partnership Provisions to the Uniform Partnership Act (1994) apply to both general and limited partners of a limited liability limited partnership.